kpwahn/21st-century-learners/docs/web-development-one.md

 As you make changes you'll have to refresh the browser to see those changes.
 If you run into any difficulties, no worries!
 Reach out on discord for help.
 Don't sweat it if you don't get too far, we'll help solidy understanding in class.

-## 💪 Exercise
+## Project

 _1 - 2 hours_

 > **Note**
-> These exercises are not required before class.
+> This project are not required before we meet.
 However, if you'd like to give them a go please do!

-### Project

-Create an "About Me" HTML document.
+Create your "About Me" HTML document based on the design you created with Figma!

-- Your page should contain (as a minimum):
+- As a reminder, your page should contain:
-    - An image of you (or one that represents you)
+    1. A picture of yourself
+    2. Your name
+    3. 3 fun facts about yourself
+    4. 3 links to other pages

+- In addition to the above, please include:
     - A summary of yourself
     - A title (Text that appears in the browser window's tab)
-    - 3 external links
-    - A list of facts about you
     - A sprinkle of CSS
     - Anything else you want to add -- be creative!
+Maybe a dragon if you are Will.